mmgreiner/mmgreiner.github.io/_posts/23-08-05-mermaid.md

 ~~~

-## Github support
+## Github and github pages support

 Github now natively supports [mermaid], see this [article](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/).
-All you have to do is to mark a code block with **mermaid**:
+All you have to do is to mark a code block with `mermaid``:

+{:.mermaid}
 ~~~mermaid
 graph TD
 A[Client] --> B[Load Balancer]